dwiprayoga10/halalfreshchickenweb/README.md

 ## Project Overview

 Halal Fresh Chicken is a modern business website developed for a halal chicken supplier.
-This application is built to support product presentation and streamline customer ordering through direct WhatsApp integration.
+The application is designed to present products clearly and streamline customer ordering through direct WhatsApp integration.

-The system emphasizes:

-- Clean interface design
-- Mobile-first responsiveness
-- Business-oriented structure
-- Practical integration for small-to-medium enterprises
+This project emphasizes clean UI structure, responsive behavior, and practical real-world deployment.

 ---